mixxxdj/manual/source/chapters/introduction.rst

   plugged into an external hardware mixer.
 The hardware mixer performs the actual mixing of the audio signals.
 On the hardware mixer, there are separate outputs for the mixed signal to play to the audience and for the DJ to use headphone cueing.

-External mixing is typically used with vinyl control.
+  External mixing is typically used with turntables and :ref:`special vinyl records<vinyl-control>` to manipulate digital music files as if the music was on the vinyl records.
 Sometimes DJs who use external mixing also use a small controller for Mixxx features that are not available on the hardware mixer.

   .. figure:: ../_static/mixxx_setup_timecode_vc.png
      :align: center